Author: Jadranka Bokan

 Easy stories (A2)

-This is a site with easy stories, so called “Schwänke” (amusing stories).
+This is a site with easy stories in German, so called “Schwänke” (amusing stories).
 Enjoy!

 This is a web page with stories in 3 different levels (easy, medium, hard) and in 8 different languages.
 It was created for kids who are starting to read.
 Also, it aims at kids who learn German as a foreign language (second language).
 All texts have been edited so that beginners do not have any comprehension problems.

 If you prefer the “text + sound + video” combination – then this is the right thing for you.
 These videos with subtitles are showing easy stories and are interesting for children.
 Just pick up any language that you like, in this case, of course, German. 🙂

 This story was writen by David Fermer – and it is not an ordinary story.
 It has multiple endings.
 It contains several short episodes (about 10 sentences long) and a question at the end of them – making you the one who will decide how the story goes on.
 And another advantage: you can read it online.

 Quora in German